Valdez | (VDZ) | val deez'

-Ferry service from Valdez to neighboring Prince William Sound communities is provided six days per week in the summer and three to four days per week in the winter.
+Ferry service from Valdez to neighboring Prince William Sound communities is provided three days per week in the summer and two to three days per week in the winter.
 By ferry, Valdez is two hours and forty five minutes from Tatitlek and five hours and forty five minutes from Whittier.
 En route to Valdez traverse the northern-most ice free fjord in North America.

 Below are some ideas to help you plan your trip to Alaska.
 Please note that availability and routing on your particular date of travel may vary from the suggested itinerary.